Tools and tips to help you

 We automatically protect your privacy with industry-leading security.
 There are a few additional steps that you can take to manage your online security and choose the right level of protection for you.

-An easy way to protect your Google account is to take the Security Checkup.
-We built this step-by-step tool to give you personalised and actionable security recommendations to help you strengthen the security of your Google account.
+One easy way to protect your Google Account is to take the Security Checkup.
+This step-by-step tool gives you personalised and actionable recommendations to help to strengthen the security of your Google Account.

 Defend against hackers with 2‑Step Verification

-2-Step Verification helps keep out anyone who shouldn’t have access to your account by requiring you to use a secondary factor on top of your username and password to log in to your account.
-With Google, for example, this can be a six-digit code generated by the Google Authenticator app or a prompt in your Google app to accept the login from a trusted device.
+2-Step Verification helps to keep out anyone who shouldn’t have access to your account by requiring you to use a secondary factor on top of your username and password to log in to your account.
+For those who are at risk of targeted online attacks and need even stronger protections, we’ve created the Advanced Protection Programme.

 Always validate suspicious URLs or links